Filing a Claim at the DIA

 - Conciliation: The second step is something called a conciliation.
 This is where an employee of the DIA, who usually is not a lawyer, has a meeting with the employee’s attorney and the insurance company’s attorney to make sure everything is ready to go in front of the juge.

 - Appeal: The final step is the Appeals Council.
-This is when one party makes a final appeal, arguing that the judge made a mistake.
+This is when one of the lawyers makes a final appeal, arguing that the judge made a mistake.

 As you can imagine, this multi-step process, with each step taking time: